 Nearly all nouns in Potawatomi (besides still rocks, actively-dead bodies, and most human-made objects) are grammatically animate.
 Animate nouns include:

 - living animals, plants, insects

-- anything currently in use for a spiritual/ceremonial purpose (e.g. ceremonial tobacco, but not recreational tobacco)
+- anything currently in use for a spiritual/ceremonial purpose (e.g. ceremonial tobacco during a ceremony, but not recreational tobacco)